Girls walk to Soho, less than two miles down Grand St. Katya has the street map of Manhattan in her head.

 "Another car in garage."

-"Da, we see down side of house behind him.
+"Da, we see down side of house.
 Lights came on in kitchen, there is a woman.
 She ees taking grocery bag from target.
 He ees not quite in sight.
 Anyway, now what?"

 "We keep moving, neighborhood is quiet, but we can't just sit in cars.
 Let's see what happens, maybe he leaves to run an errand, maybe she does.
 If they do not go anyplace by nine, we go to the hotel."